-Executive recruiting thrives on specialised industry knowledge, extensive and well-maintained networks, and that most human quality, getting to know each other face to face.
-At least until now.
-Octavian Donnelly, Senior Recruiter, on how to recruit people in a Covid-19 world.
+Executive recruiting thrives on specialised industry knowledge, extensive and well-maintained networks, and that most human quality, getting to know each other face to face – at least until now.

 COVID-19 will almost certainly change the way we live and work.
 It’s certainly establishing a set of protocols to prevent the spread of infectious diseases, ranging from simply washing our hands properly to avoiding public transport, non-essential travel, large gatherings and even busy offices.

 Our clients rely on us to find, sift through and qualify applicants with the right “cultural fit” – not just technical skillset.
 The latter is increasingly being done by artificial intelligence, but the former stills needs us.
 Skype and video interviewing are used often in recruitment and besides solving geographical and time difference issues, there are other benefits such as cost savings and a smaller carbon footprint due to less travel.
 However, recruitment is human-centric and impressions are everything.

 It’s much easier to understand who our candidates are and how they interact with others in a face-to-face meeting.
 Beyond the interaction between recruiters and candidates, removing the interaction between candidates and future employers further complicates an already intricate connection.

 In a world where we are instructed, and morally obligated, to reduce unnecessary movement and social interaction, a world where the handshake becomes an irresponsible act, how do we adapt to make the recruitment process safer and more effective for clients, candidates and recruiters?